Adults 65 & Older

 Overall, the issues of someone in the older adult stage of life may be very similar to other stages, but coloured by the demands, challenges and enjoyments characteristic of aging.
 That is, the older adult is in a stage of ongoing transitions.
 These transitions often include adaptations, opportunities and losses.
 Furthermore, like at any other stage of life, older people sometimes develop anxiety or depressive disorders, interpersonal difficulties or other emotional issues.
 They can also experience distress over having physical ailments or diminished capacity and energy.
 All these aspects of aging can be navigated successfully and all benefit from talking with a psychologist.

-Gilmour Psychologists with Expertise in Counselling for Geriatric Issues
+Gilmour Psychologists with Expertise in Counselling for Older Adult Issues

-Contact Gilmour Psychological Services® in Ottawa to schedule a consultation with a psychologist who has an expertise in geriatric issues.
+Contact Gilmour Psychological Services® in Ottawa to schedule a consultation with a psychologist who has an expertise in Older Adult issues.

 Dr. Davies provides psychological services to individual adults, couples, children, and their families.
 She has had her own private practice since 1989, and for seven years prior to that worked as a supervised associate in private practice.